 In the automotive market, miniature versions of cars are very popular in heavily populated cities of Europe.
 Therefore, one would assume that in a city such as Beijing where there is lots of traffic, very few parking spaces, and pollution is a big concern, that smaller cars would be a big hit – but surprisingly they’re not.
 As a result of this, the Smart line of cars were discontinued in China, and are instead now in the process of improving their USP by working together with Geely on a brand new electric car – which will appeal to a completely different type of customer.

-2. Have a localised Unique Selling Proposition
+2. Localize Your Unique Selling Proposition

 Bands should keep in mind that those products and services taking Instagram (or other foreign media channels) by storm, might not actually be very popular in China, and vice versa.
 The Chinese market is essential for most luxury brands, as well as digital product brands such as Apple, on-the-go brands such as Starbucks, lifestyle brands such as Ikea, and many more.
 However, it should also be noted that all of these brand successes came with experience and understanding of the different needs of foreign markets.